encukou/slides/notes-talk.md

     ### PYTHON

-    There are other talks in this conference about the long and varied history of Python packaging, going back to FTP'ing tarballs (which was a pain, so the standard library contained most of what you needed), through the hegemony of Setuptools (and the failed idea of "eggs" - installing a single zip file), standardized installations and the Python Package Index, to the current
+    There are other talks in this conference about the long and varied history of Python packaging, which goes back to FTP'ing tarballs (which was a pain, so the standard library contained most of what you needed), through the hegemony of Setuptools (and the failed idea of "eggs" - installing a single zip file), standardized installations and the Python Package Index, to the current